ARM-software/abi-aa/buildattr64/buildattr64.rst

 an unpredictable (effectively random) function of a compiler’s code generation algorithms and to support using attributes with assembly language without overburdening programmers.
-Where attributes support exchanging portable relocatable files among tool chains, predictability is worth more than precision.
+Where attributes support exchanging portable relocatable object files among tool chains, predictability is worth more than precision.

 Capturing user intentions about compatibility